Back to the HomePage.

 Dependencies on Windows

-On Windows, you should install Visual Studio (we tested with the free VS 2013 Express Community Edition), Python, Mercurial, and CMake.
-If you use Visual Studio 2015, make sure to install the C++ compiler.
-The compiler is not installed by default, but the IDE will prompt you to install it when you create a new C++ project.
+On Windows, you should install Visual Studio (we currently require Visual Studio 2015 https://visualstudio.microsoft.com/de/vs/older-downloads/), Python, Mercurial, and CMake.
+During the installation of Visual Studio, the C++ compiler is not installed by default, but the IDE will prompt you to install it when you create a new C++ project.

 Obtaining the code